 Do you have a nervous dog or cat?

-Nervous dogs and cats can be a common reason for a pet owner to visit their vet.
-Seeing your pet stressed and anxious can be a worry for any owner.
+A nervous dog can be a common reason for a pet owner to visit their vet.
+Seeing your four-legged friend stressed and anxious can be a worry for any owner.

 If your dog is nervous or stressed easily this can be because of a number reasons, which can make certain situations stressful for pet owners.
 For example changes in their normal environment or routine can be the reason for a dog or cat to become nervous or stressed.